 Reservations can be made for portions of this campground online at www.recreation.gov or by calling 1-877-444-6777.

-To the west, you will find facilities, some of which are undergoing construction to reopen.
-The popular Bluffs Coffee Shop reopened in August of 2020.
-To the east, the 24-room Bluffs Lodge remains closed for repairs.
+To the west, you will find facilities including the popular Bluffs Restaurant which reopened in August of 2020.
+To the east, the 24-room Bluffs Lodge remains closed.
 There is also an information center and picnic area at Doughton Park.
 For information call (336) 372-8568.

 Also to the east is Wildcat Rocks Overlook.
 It, like the lodge, is on the left fork of the road.
 A short trail leads up to the overlook where a sign describes the homestead of Martin Caudill, which can be seen in the valley below the overlook.

 Area hikes include: Bluff Mountain, and Fodder Stack Trails.

 Area historic buildings include: Brinegar and Caudill Cabins.

 - Bluffs Restaurant – open seasonally